 Authorities should discuss and share information regarding any constraints or technical impediments to access that could potentially arise during resolution.
-Home and host authorities should also discuss and share information on maintaining continued indirect access to ordinary central bank facilities by material operating entities (e.g., access to payment or settlement systems through correspondent relationships with affiliated entities) and any possible constraints or technical impediments to indirect access (e.g., restrictions related to on-lending).
+Home and host authorities should also discuss and share information on maintaining continued indirect access to ordinary central bank facilities by material operating entities (e.g., access to central bank and non-central bank operated payment or settlement systems through correspondent relationships with affiliated entities) and any possible constraints or technical impediments to indirect access (e.g., restrictions related to on-lending).